 Look how adding dutch braids to almost any hairstyle can change your look completely!
 Braids are not only very trendy right now but also help to keep your hair out of your face, keep you cool in hot weather and let you participate in sports easier.
 There’re lots of ways to do this braiding technique, different angles, leaving some of the hair down, dressy or casual looks.
-Unless your hair is really short you can add this look to your hair.
+Unless your hair is short blonde hair (or any other colored short hair), for example if you have a pixie cut, you can add this look to your hair.
 The braids can be tight or loose and feature one braid or multiple braids.
 Hair accessories can be added to the styles too.

 57 Pretty Styles that Feature Dutch Braids